Bassam Mallick

 The bottom line

 A sugar-free diet is not a magic protocol.
-It is a definition you choose, a plan you stagger, and a list of hiding spots you audit honestly.
+It's a definition you choose, a plan you stagger, and a list of hiding spots you audit honestly.
 Pick Level A. Run the four-week plan.
+Add the daily walk.
 Keep the festivals.
 Drop the background.

 Sugar is not poison.
-It is also not harmless at the levels most people consume it.
+It's also not harmless at the levels most people eat it.
 Somewhere between those two extremes is the version that actually works, that you can do for the next thirty years, and that quietly improves almost everything about how you feel.

 What to do next

 Drop the added sugar.
 Keep the mango.
 Keep Diwali.
+Add the walk.
 That is the whole game.